opentripplanner/OpenTripPlanner/doc/user/features-explained/Netex-Siri-Compatibility.md

 ### Other profiles

-It is the goal of the community to support both the Nordic profile and EPIP but not [other profiles](https://data4pt.org/w/index.php?title=National_Implementations), as this would be against the spirit of standarisation.
+It is the goal of the community to support both the Nordic profile and EPIP.
+If you have another profile, we encourage to get in touch with the community to find a way forward.